thegeek-sys/Vault/Class/Cybersecurity/Asymmetric cryptography.md

 ### Security of RSA
 - brute force → involves trying all possible private keys
 - mathematical attacks → there are several approaches, all equivalent in effort to factoring the product of two primes
+- timing attacks → these depend on the running time of the decryption algorithm